Bengal Regulation III of 1818

 The Bengal Regulation III of 1818, officially the Bengal State Prisoners Regulation, III of 1818, was a law for preventive detention enacted by the East India Company in the Presidency of Bengal in 1818.
 The law empowered the administration to detain an individual indefinitely, on the basis of suspicion of criminal intent, and without having to commit the detainee to trial.
 Similar laws were enacted in the Presidencies of Madras and Bombay.
 The act, along with a similar law enacted in 1915 was put to significant implementation during World War I in British India and remained enforced until at least 1927.
 It was focus of much criticism amongst Indian members of regional Presidency councils because of the arbitrary and rampant use for detaining anybody suspected of nationalist sympathies during and after the war.

-Preface

-In instances where the security of Bengal necessitates the imposition of personal restraint on individuals, even in the absence of adequate grounds for initiating judicial proceedings, or when such proceedings may not be suitable for the circumstances or may be deemed inadvisable or inappropriate;

-And recognizing the importance of ensuring that, in all cases of the aforementioned nature, decisions for personal restraint should promptly emanate from governmental authority;

-And considering that justice demands periodic review of the grounds for determining the imposition of personal restraint on any individual, outside the realm of judicial processes, and that affected individuals should have the liberty to bring to the Government's attention any circumstances pertaining to the supposed grounds of such determination or its execution;

-And acknowledging the necessity, in the pursuit of justice, to attend to the well-being of every State prisoner held under this Regulation, ensuring adequate provisions for their support based on their social standing and personal needs, as well as those of their families;

-And recognizing that the aforementioned reasons occasionally require the attachment and temporary management of the estates and lands of zamindars, talukdars, and others by Revenue Authorities without resorting to judicial proceedings;

-And deeming it essential to establish legal provisions that safeguard the just rights and interests of individuals whose estates may be subject to attachment under the direct authority of the Government;